DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/60 Column Chooser.md

 The column chooser allows a user to change the set of columns at runtime.
-It is configured using the [columnChooser](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnChooser '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/') object and may operate in two [modes](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnChooser/mode.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/#mode'): the default drag-and-drop mode and the select mode designed for touch devices.
+It is configured using the [columnChooser](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnChooser '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/') object and may operate in two [modes](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnChooser/mode.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/#mode'): the default drag and drop mode and the select mode designed for touch devices.

 ---
 ##### jQuery